-The Pink Lady is a classic cocktail that has a light blush color contributed by a few dashes of grenadine.
-It was one of the first "girly drinks" and a favorite of the high society ladies from the 30s through the 50s.
+The Pink Lady is a classic cocktail that has a light blush color from by a few dashes of grenadine.
+It was one of the first "girly drinks" and a favorite of the high society ladies from the 1930s through the 1950s.

-The really nice aspect about this cocktail is that it's not too sweet.
-Unlike many of today's pink cocktails, it has a slight fruity sweetness from the grenadine, but the botanicals of a good gin are still allowed to shine.
-You will find that it has a much drier, gently tart flavor profile.
+This cocktail is very enjoyable because it's not too sweet.
+Unlike many of today's pink cocktails, it has a slight fruity sweetness from the grenadine, but the botanicals of a good gin still shine and provide a nice flavor contrast.
+The Pink Lady has a much drier, gently tart flavor profile than one might expect from its name.

-The key to any egg cocktail such as this is to shake it longer than you would most cocktails to ensure that everything is mixed well.
+The key to any egg cocktail such is to shake it longer than you would most cocktails to ensure that everything is mixed well.
 The egg also makes a great foamy top on the pink liquid and creates a spectacular looking cocktail.
 If you prefer, you can simply skip the egg.
-It's a great drink either way.
+Omitting the egg, will not greatly impact the flavor of the drink.

 - Pour the ingredients into a cocktail shaker with ice cubes.